cheminfo/data_schema/README.md

 This syntax is readble and still allows us to convert the schema with minimal effort into a JSON Schema.

-- The unit that is specified here, should be the SI unit that is appropiate for this datatype
+- The unit that is specified here, should be the SI unit that is appropiate for this datatype, if the quantity is unitless, leave the field empty.
 - The table of contents in this `README` will be generated automatically with a GitHub actions.
+- For each spectrum type, create a new Markdown file.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->